Strong chromatic index and Hadwiger number: A bound on strong clique number

 The proof of case~\ref{oneC7} is the most involved and for this we require the following structural observation.

 \begin{claim} Let $\tau$ be a triangle and ${\cal D}$ a cycle of length seven that is vertex-disjoint from $\tau$.
-Suppose $\tau$ and ${\cal D}$ are in the same strong clique and that each of the two vertices $w,x$ of $\tau$ has no two neighbours that are at distance exactly three on ${\cal D}$.
-Then the neighbours of $w$ are in ${\cal D}$ are an interval of three consecutive vertices on ${\cal D}$ possibly less the middle vertex of the interval, the same is true of $x$, and the intervals of ${\cal D}$ corresponding to $w$ and $x$ are vertex-disjoint (and therefore adjacent in ${\cal D}$). \end{claim}
+Suppose $\tau$ and ${\cal D}$ are in the same strong clique and that there are two vertices $w,x$ of $\tau$ which each have no two neighbours that are at distance exactly three on ${\cal D}$.
+Then the neighbours of $w$ in ${\cal D}$ form an interval of three consecutive vertices on ${\cal D}$ possibly less the middle vertex of the interval, the same is true for $x$, and the intervals of ${\cal D}$ corresponding to $w$ and $x$ are vertex-disjoint (and therefore adjacent in ${\cal D}$). \end{claim}

 \begin{claimproof} If the conclusion of the claim does not hold, then there is an edge of ${\cal D}$ that has no edge from its endpoints to $w$ or $x$.
-This contradicts that that edge and $wx$ are in the same strong clique. \end{claimproof}
+This contradicts that such an edge and $wx$ are in the same strong clique. \end{claimproof}

-Note that from the conclusion of Claim~\ref{clm:oneC3toC7}, we may also conclude that $\tau$ has at least one vertex with two neighbours at distance exactly three on ${\cal D}$.
+Note that from the conclusion of Claim~\ref{clm:oneC3toC7}, we may also conclude that every triangle $\tau$ has at least one vertex with two neighbours at distance exactly three on the seven-cycle ${\cal D}$.